allen2000/KS_sample/README.md

 PS: WIN_UI TC should be run under Win10.

-Any problem pls PM me, thanks all。
+Any problem pls PM me, thanks all.